microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-send.md

 Namespace: microsoft.graph

+Send an existing draft message.

-Send a [message](../resources/message.md) in the draft folder or a new **message** with MIME content.
-The draft **message** can be a new message draft, reply draft, reply-all draft, or a forward draft.
+The draft message can be a new message draft, reply draft, reply-all draft, or a forward draft.
 The message is then saved in the Sent Items folder.

 ## Permissions